 Mershon Auditorium

 Mershon Auditorium was completed in April 1957.
 It was built to provide a much needed larger venue for concerts, plays and other performing arts activities.
 According to university records, the building bears the name of Ralph D. Mershon, an 1890 graduate of Ohio State who left a sizable amount of money to the institution.
 Some of the funds he left were used to build the auditorium.
 However the university has never officially named the building "Mershon Auditorium".
 The auditorium seats 2,477 in two levels.
-Click here for some additional information about the building.

 The auditorium's pipe organ was built by the Schantz Organ Company of Orrville, OH and was completed in late 1957.
 The instrument was designed by former Ohio State University faculty member Dr. Wilbur Held.